Table of Contents

 Due process ensures a level of fundamental fairness for the individual from governmental overreach.

 Due process rights are important in a wide variety of contexts, such as housing evictions, immigration removal proceedings, termination of governmental benefits, and campus disciplinary proceedings.
-Think about it — if you are charged with a serious criminal offense that could brand you with a record or serious civil charges that could lead to your expulsion from school, you would want the proceeding to be fair rather than a sham. explains that “[d]ue process has evolved over the centuries as a way to ensure that accusatory proceedings produce accurate and truthful results.”
+Think about it — if you are charged with a serious criminal offense that could brand you with a record or serious civil charges that could lead to your expulsion from school, you would want the proceeding to be fair rather than a sham.
+As FIREexplains in its Guide to Due Process and Campus Justice:

 Types of due process — procedural and substantive